 We are an approved nurse training practice and as such have to be inspected annually and adhere to RCVS core standards.

-We provide our own emergency services for all registered patients, so if your pet is ill and we are closed, please ring the normal surgery number and you will be given our emergency contact number.
-You will be seen by our vets at our surgery, and we will have access to your medical notes.
-You will not be asked to travel elsewhere to be seen.
+Between the hours of 7-9pm on weekdays, 2-4pm on Saturdays and 9.30-11am on Sundays/Bank Holidays, we provide our own emergency services for all registered patients.
+If your pet is ill during these hours, please ring the normal surgery number and you will be given our emergency contact number.
+Between these hours, you will be seen by OUR vets at OUR surgery, and we will have access to your medical notes.
+Outside of these hours, emergency cover is provided by Vets Now Stoke who are based at Lime Trees Vets, Meir Park 01782 417882.

-We have 5 purpose built hospital wards for your pets, depending on their needs and illnesses.
-You are welcome to visit your pet when hospitalised for several days - we ask you telephone for updates in the mornings and have pre-arranged visiting times in the afternoons and evening.
-The isolation ward houses infectious cases and is "barrier nursed" - this reduces the risk of spreading infections to people and other patients and unfortunately means visits are not permitted except in exceptional circumstances.
-Our critical care facilities include a specialist oxygen cage, syringe drivers etc.
+We have 6 purpose built hospital wards for your pets, depending on their needs and illnesses.
+You are welcome to visit your pet when hospitalised for several days – we ask you telephone for updates in the mornings and have pre-arranged visiting times in the afternoons and evening.
+Three separate isolation wards house infectious cases and are "barrier nursed" - this reduces the risk of spreading infections to people and other patients and unfortunately means visits are not permitted except in exceptional circumstances.
+Our critical care facilities include a specialist oxygen cage, multiparameter monitor, syringe drivers etc.

 Surgical and Diagnostic Facilities

-We have modern well equipped surgical facilities with piped gases, active waste scavenging, pulse oximetry and close patient monitoring and recording.
+We have modern well equipped surgical facilities with piped gases, active waste scavenging, pulse oximetry, blood pressure monitoring, and close patient monitoring and recording.
 We perform a wide range of surgical procedures from routine neutering to entropian eyelid surgery and some orthopaedic procedures.

 We have a new digital X-ray system giving excellent quality images.
 Other facilities include ultrasound, ECG, blood pressure monitoring, eye tonometry, dental scaling and polishing (including dental burs for rabbit incisors) and in-house laboratory services.
-The latter cover biochemistry, haematology, electrolytes and blood-gas analysis all available within minutes.
+The latter cover biochemistry, haematology, electrolytes, coagulation factors, and more - all available within minutes.

 We are a strong supporter of both national and local animal charities - these include the RSPCA, Animal Lifeline, The Cats Protection League, Iris's Cats in Need, Stafford Pet Welfare and the Dogs Trust.
 Whilst any modern veterinary surgery is a business, the ability to make a difference and help less fortunate, ill or abused pets is why many of us came into this profession and continue to work the long hours needed to be a truly dedicated veterinary team at Hope Vets.